Gabriella Abutbol Leaves Little To The Imagination In Snakeskin Bikini

 Model Gabriella Abutbol does not seem to be letting the COVID-19 pandemic get her down.
-She continues to share upbeat posts on Instagram that show her flashing her winning smile — and her fabulous figure.
+She continues to share upbeat posts on Instagram that show her flashing her winning smile as well as her fabulous figure.
 Her latest update saw her rocking a snakeskin bikini that left little to the imagination.

 Gabriella’s string bikini was made from a yellow snakeskin fabric.
 The top had narrow cups that hardly covered her breasts.
 The bottoms, which sat low on her hips, were also very revealing.
 She also sported an olive green, wide-brimmed hat.